-Michael Craig joined the Manager in May 2010 as a portfolio manager and brings more than 10 years of experience developing fixed income analytics, tactical asset allocation and fixed income management.
+Michael Craig joined SAM in May 2010 as a portfolio manager and brings more than ten years of experience developing fixed income analytics, tactical asset allocation and fixed income management.
 Along with Scott Colbourne, Michael manages the Sprott Diversified Yield Fund, Sprott Short-Term Bond Fund and the Sprott Absolute Return Income Fund.
 Previously Mr. Craig worked at Phillips, Hager and North where he developed the analytics and research systems used by the fixed income team.
-Prior to joining the Manager, Mr. Craig was a Vice President at TD Asset Management where he was a portfolio manager for the Managed Asset Programs as well led the portfolio analytics group.

-Mr. Craig obtained his Master in Financial Risk Management from Simon Fraser University in 2006 and his Bachelor of Commerce from the University of British Columbia in 1999.
-Mr. Craig is a CFA Charter holder.
+Prior to joining SAM, Michael was a Vice President at TD Asset Management where he was a portfolio manager for the Managed Asset Programs and as well led the portfolio analytics group.
+Michael is a CFA Charter holder and obtained his Masters in Financial Risk Management from Simon Fraser University in 2006 and his Bachelor of Commerce from the University of British Columbia in 1999.